xlladdins/xll/docs/Excel4MacrosQ-S.md

 **SPLIT**(col\_split, row\_split)

-Col\_split    specifies where to split the window vertically and is measured in columns from the left of the window.
+Col\_split&nbsp;&nbsp;&nbsp;&nbsp;specifies where to split the window vertically and is measured in columns from the left of the window.

-Row\_split    specifies where to split the window horizontally and is measured in rows from the top of the window.
+Row\_split&nbsp;&nbsp;&nbsp;&nbsp;specifies where to split the window horizontally and is measured in rows from the top of the window.

 If an argument is 0 and there is a split in that direction, the split is removed.
 If an argument is omitted, a split in that direction is not